moralesresearch/ISO/README.md

 The latest release build 10.0 (beta) can be downloaded [here](../../releases/tag/r0.6.0).

+## We have moved our codebase to [Gitlab](https://gitlab.com/morales-research-corporation/os-development/mr-unix) for further development

 ## System Requirements for live media

 * 2 GHz dual core processor